slint-ui/slint/docs/langref.md

 }
 ```

-In that example, when the `enabled` property is set to false, the `disabled` state will be entered
+In that example, when the `is_enabled` property is set to false, the `disabled` state will be entered
 This will change the color of the Rectangle and of the Text.

 ### Transitions (TODO)